ralfoide/rig4/README.md

 Source code style where it significantly differs from the recommended Go style:

 - Interfaces are prefixed with a "I".
-In practice, I see a lot of value in explicitely knowing whether a type is an interface vs a struct.
+In practice, I see a lot of value in explicitly knowing whether a type is an interface vs a struct.
     - Methods that receive an interface should not try to receive it as a pointer.
       This avoids the usual "pointer to interface" error message that so easily